 - Physical Education

 Detailed course outlines for these courses are available in the Middle School section of our school website.
-In addition to the required sixth-grade courses, we will also be offering the following elective classes in the Sixth Grade:
+In addition to the required sixth-grade courses, we will also be offering the following elective class options in the Sixth Grade:

 - Band (full year)

-- English Workshop (half year) / Lands and Climates (half year)
+- English Workshop (half year) / Craftsmanship (half year)

 While most of the sixth-grade classes are required classes, these electives are optional.
 We request that you read the course descriptions below and make a selection of either a full year of Band or a dual combination of the two half year courses.

 Symphonic Band (full year)

 This optional class will meet daily with two instructors.
 Band was a required part of the curriculum in our 5th grade and as a result students have had the opportunity to experience instrumental music with instruments provided by the school.
 As a result of the now optional nature of this 6th grade elective class, students will be asked to audition and parents asked to either rent or purchase an instrument if they choose to continue with the Band.
 Mr. Love may be contacted at firstname.lastname@example.org if you would like a recommendation as to where to rent or purchase an instrument.